Dragonmasterx87/CompBio1-Tulane/docs/day2/6pit.md

 ---
-title: Help making a reprex
+title: Asking for help by making a reprex
 layout: default
 nav_order: 6
 parent: Day 2